 Understanding The Pecking Order

-The pecking order is the hierarchy or the social ladder of a flock of chickens.
+The pecking order is the hierarchy of a flock of chickens.
 The ranking is essential as it brings about how the chickens live inside the flock.

 The higher levels of the hierarchy hold the healthiest and on top form chickens.
 The weaker and more docile chicken breeds belong at the lower levels.

 You can observe how chickens play out their pecking orders in their daily activities through eating time.
-The first ones to get access to food and water are the chickens on top of the pecking order.
-The lowest level of chicken eats the leftovers as the food continues to reduce with each pecking order.
+The first ones to get access to food and water are the chickens on top of the pecking order, while those at the lower levels eat what’s left afterward.